Last Updated on September 7, 2023 by Rebecca Lake

 So first, ask yourself how prepared you are to make whatever financial sacrifices may be necessary to get rid of your debt.

-If you’re married or have a significant other that’s going on this debt-free journey with you, ask them the same question.
+If you’re married or have a significant other who’s going on this debt-free journey with you, ask them the same question.
 Getting on the same page can be crucial since 54% of couples say that debt is a reason for divorce.

 And if you’re having some doubts about your ability to stick with your plan, repeating some financial affirmations can help.
 Creating a money mantra or meditation can make it easier to stay motivated as you pay down debt.